-My PhD at the University of Melbourne and my first postdoc at the Zoological Society of London focused on decision analysis for the recovery of endangered species.
-I have a long-standing collaboration and friendship with John Ewen (ZSL) and Sarah Converse (UW), which has included developing a training program for the IUCN Conservation Translocation Specialist Group.
+My PhD at the University of Melbourne and first postdoc at the Zoological Society of London focused on decision analysis for the recovery of endangered species.
+I have a long-standing collaboration and friendship with John Ewen (ZSL) and Sarah Converse (UWashington), which has included developing a training program for the IUCN Conservation Translocation Specialist Group.
 Between 2016 and 2020, I also worked as a postdoc at Ghent University (Belgium), focusing on risk management and mitigation for the amphibian chytrid fungus Batrachochytrium salamandrivorans.

 These are words I use a lot in my papers.
 If you are a scientist who seeks conservation applications, a manager facing a challenging decision, or a current or prospective student who wants to learn the science and practice of conservation, please get in touch!